Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Validation with pythonchecker.com

-I validated every py file of my app with pythonchecker.com validator.
+I validated every py file of my app with pythonchecker.com validator because the pep8online.com [expired](assets/images/pep8%20expired.jpg) and it is not working anymore as a validator.
 The most common error was that I did not put space around the operators.
 After the managing errors everything was all right according to the validator.
 You can see below an example for assessment after managing the errors (manage.py):

 ![My Image](assets/images/manage%20py%20checking.jpg)